christinna9031/LioranBoard-Transmitter/README.md

 - added Longhouse81's commit to get a variable or stack from LB without hook
 - added default title for channel points test redeems if none is inputed
 - added favicon
+- fixed a bug where Twitch Sub Trigger check boxes were un-checkable
+- LioranBoardJSON is now not a global variable anymore and is instead fully processed in LBExtensionReceived for performance reasons

 ## 4.00 version